Steven Pressfield - From the Artists category:

 Steven Pressfield - From the Suffering category:

-The artist committing himself to his calling has volunteered for hell, whether he knows it or not.
+-The War of Art The artist committing himself to his calling has volunteered for hell, whether he knows it or not.
 He will be dining for the duration on a diet of isolation, rejection, self-doubt, despair, ridicule, contempt, and humiliation.
 (Steven Pressfield)

 Steven Pressfield - From the Technique category:

-The professional dedicates himself to mastering technique not because he believes technique is a substitute for inspiration but because he wants to be in possession of the full arsenal of skills when inspiration does come.
+-The War of Art The professional dedicates himself to mastering technique not because he believes technique is a substitute for inspiration but because he wants to be in possession of the full arsenal of skills when inspiration does come.
 (Steven Pressfield)

 Steven Pressfield - From the Time category: